ampproject/amphtml/extensions/amp-selector/1.0/README.md

 # Bento Selector

-The Bento Selector is a control that presents a list of options and lets the user choose one or many options; the contents of the options aren't just limited to text.
+An input that presents any type of content as list of options.
+The contents of the options aren't just limited to text.
+It can be configured to allow the user to select only one, or multiple options.

 ## Web Component